mlmentorship/mlmentorship.github.io/about.md

 permalink: /about/
 ---

-Machine learning mentorship program and this blog have been established to help people that are trying to enter machine learning / data science from STEM fields.
+Machine learning mentorship program and this blog have been established to help people that are trying to enter machine learning and data science from other STEM fields.
 The aim of ML mentorship is to provide guidance in terms of what to focus in the learning path, direct participants’ efforts toward projects with more return on invested time, and advice on ML problem formulation and solving.
 The ultimate goal is for participants to find a ML/DS related job in the industry and advance their careers.
-Additionally, I’ll also invite DS/ML professionals in my network to share their experience with you.
+Additionally, we’ll also invite DS/ML professionals in our network to share their experience with mentees.
 The program is structured in three streams listed below, all of which will be provided with support from a community of peers and advisorship from a mentor.
+You can read more about each stream and sign up on their respective pages.

 - [**Stream 1 (Starting out in ML)**]({{ site.baseurl }}{% link stream1.md %})